 Electric car charging costs

-It is usually cheaper to charge an electric car than to fill up with gas.
+It is usually cheaper to charge an electric car than to fill up with petrol or diesel.
 However, calculating the cost can be a little more complicated.
 Below, we cover how much you could expect to pay for charging at home, in public, or using a fast charger.

 Charging at home